azer/shell-jobs/README.md

 ## shell-jobs

 Human-friendly Cron replacement in NodeJS, based on [english-time](https://github.com/azer/english-time).
-Looking for a handier simple tool?
-Try: [run-after](http://github.com/azer/run-after)

 `.jobs` files look like this;